···

 Choosing the Unavailable

 There's a pattern: you're drawn to people who can't fully show up.
 Someone already taken, emotionally distant, or geographically far away.
-It's safer that way.
 Real closeness stays theoretical, and you never have to risk being truly seen.

 Keeping Parts Hidden